 The biggest edge that deadlift shoes have over barefoot deadlifting is the amount of support your feet get in deadlift shoes.

-Besides making your feet compact, they also help in locking your feet in the right position for lifting.
+Besides making your feet compact, they also help lock your feet in the right position for lifting.

-Always look for shoes that come with straps to keep your ankle and metatarsal region in place.
-As you already know, these straps prevent your feet from wobbling and over-extension.
+Always look for shoes with straps to keep your ankle and metatarsal region in place.
+As you already know, these straps prevent your feet from wobbling and over-extending.

-This lateral support is one of the characteristics that make collared shoes with ankle and midfoot straps the ideal ones for deadlifting.
+This lateral support is one characteristic that makes collared shoes with ankle and midfoot straps ideal for deadlifting.

 One of the biggest problems that lifters with socks face while deadlifting is the danger of slipping.
 Next to foot support, it’s one of the biggest advantages of wearing a deadlift shoe.